 Side one opens with “May Be a Price to Pay” which features Elmer Gantry on lead vocals.
 I like the strong combination of keyboards, guitars and strings on this one; they give the song a big, booming sound

-“Games People Play” went to number 16 on the US Billboard pop charts.
+“Games People Play” went to number 30 in Canada and number 16 on the US Billboard Hot 100.
 I remember hearing this one a lot on the radio, and I would often sing along with lead singer Lenny Zakatek on it.
 I’ve always liked the synthesizer hooks and the driving rhythm from the drums and piano.
 It gets you caught up right from the get-go and takes you on an amazing journey.

-“Time”, the album’s second single, was sung by Eric Woolfson and reached number 15 on the US Billboard charts.
+“Time”, the album’s second single, was sung by Eric Woolfson and reached number 15 on the US Billboard Hot 100 and number 9 in Canada.
 This haunting ballad also features Parsons on backing vocal.
 This one was cool to listen to with your headphone on and the volume cranked while lying in a darkened bedroom.
 It all made for a great mellow mood.